 Because a family history of cancer is one of the important predictors of cancer risk, analysis of the pedigree constitutes an important aspect of risk assessment.
 This analysis might be thought of as a series of the following questions:

 - What is the evidence that a cancer susceptibility syndrome is present in this family?

-- If a syndrome is present, what is the most probable diagnosis?
+- If a syndrome is suspected, what are the differential diagnoses?

-- What could make this family history difficult to interpret?
+- What could make the family history difficult to interpret?

 - What is the chance of a member of this family developing cancer, if an inherited susceptibility exists?